Having more fun than a human being should be allowed to have.

 I appreciate that you do as well.

-Uh I write a blog, it's called Edo Bago for obvious reasons.
+It's called Edo Blago for obvious reasons.

-And uh this morning, just before you came on, I was putting together a piece about Major Garrett.
+And this morning, just before you came on, I was putting together a piece about Major Garrett.

-I knew you would be speaking about him, and one of the elements of what Obama did to him, and I say that in the actual terminology of uh how he tried to unspin it, spin it, or just be nasty to him without in a politically correct way, he continuously uses the word notion only for people who have opposite views to his own.
+And one of the elements of what Obama did to him, and I say that in the actual terminology of how he tried to unspin it, spin it, or just be nasty to him in a politically correct way, he continuously uses the word notion only for people who have opposite views to his own.

-And uh my piece, the content of my piece has to do with his long-term use of that that particular does construct straw dogs, but in this case, Major Garrett did accuse him of it.
+And my piece, the content of my piece, has to do with his long-term use of that particular term.

-And it's right there in the question, can you tell the country, sir, why you are content?
+Can you tell the country, sir, why you are content?

-With all the fanfare around this deal, why are you content to leave the conscience of this nation, the strength of this nation unaccounted for in relation to these four Americans?
+With all the fanfare around this deal, why are you content to leave the conscience of this nation, the strength of this nation, unaccounted for in relation to these four Americans?

 Now, I'm not sure Obama understood the question.

-Can you tell the country, sir, why you are content to leave the conscience of this nation, the strength of this nation unaccounted for in relation to these four Americans?
+Can you tell the country, sir, why you are content to leave the conscience of this nation, the strength of this nation, unaccounted for in relation to these four Americans?

 What do you think that really means?

-He's not referring to the four Americans as the conscience of this nation.
+He's not referring to the four Americans as the conscience of this nation, although many might assume that.

-What Major Garrett's actually staying or saying here, what the point that he's making is, can you tell the country why?
+What Major Garrett's actually saying here, the point that he's making is, can you tell the country why you did not use the vast power,

-You did not use the vast power, moral authority of this nation to gain the release of these four Americans while you were putting the rest of this deal together.
+moral authority of this nation to gain the release of these four Americans while you were putting the rest of this deal together?

 The question really is, why didn't you use everything in your arsenal to get these guys out?